Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 4.1 Annotation builds

-We're not building annotation packages at the moment.
+We're not building/checking annotation packages at the moment.

 ### 4.2 Experimental data builds